FlowIBR: Leveraging Pre-Training for Efficient Neural Image-Based Rendering of Dynamic Scenes: Experimental Results

 \subsection{Analysis of learned scene flow}

 To analyze the learned scene flow, we visualize the forward ($\bm{s}_f$) and backward ($\bm{s}_b$) scene flow for the rays of a selected reference view in \cref{fig:eval-scene-flow}.
-We project this flow onto the image plane and employ color coding, a common practice for optical flow methods.
+We project this flow onto the image plane and color code the direction and magnitude.
 The flow is predominantly observed at pixels corresponding to the balloon, and the color-coded directions indicate a proper counter-clockwise movement, where $\bm{s}_f$ and $\bm{s}_b$ are nearly inverse to each other.
-This visualization illustrates the capability of FlowIBR in capturing nuanced scene dynamics.
+This visualization illustrates the capability of FlowIBR in capturing correct scene dynamics.
+Nevertheless, the scene flow does not exactly follow the contour of the balloon, which is one explanation for the occasional motion blur in rendered images.